Irfanali625/ds-docker/README.md

 # Data Scraping Application

-A full-stack application for managing contacts, leads, and phone validation with Docker support.
+A full-stack application for  phone validation with Docker support.

 ## 🏗️ Architecture